 trace - traced, smile - smiled, wipe - wiped, race - raced

 tap - tapped, hop - hopped, hug - hugged, beg - begged

 There are no spellings for this week.
 You can practise your spelling zapper words.

-We are working on year 1 common exception words at the moment, learning how to spell them correctly.
+We are working on both year 1 and year 2 common exception words, learning how to spell them correctly.
 We are saying them in silly voices and with silly pronunciations, counting how many syllables are in the words, spotting words within words - anything that will help us remember the correct spelling of all of these words.

 You have a copy of your spelling zappers - practise spelling these words.
 You can use the 'look, cover write, check' method, or you can write them as many times as you can in a minute, or write them in rainbow letters.
 The more times you write them, the easier it will be for you to remember how to spell them correctly in your writing.

-During the Autumn term we are carrying on with the year 1 addition and subtraction weekly quizzes.
+We have been carrying on with the year 1 weekly maths quizzes to support rapid recall of addition and subtraction facts.
 Now that we are in year 2 we are trying to do this without number lines (ideally we should know a lot of these facts as instant recall).
 These do not need to be printed out - you could just practise them orally together, you could answer them in a word document or they could be copied out onto any piece of paper.

-Hit the button is a brilliant website to build up speed for many maths facts - we are using it at the moment for number bonds to 10.
+Hit the button is a brilliant website to build up speed for many maths facts.

 Keep reading any books while you are off school.
 The school reading book, any books you have at home that you enjoy, books online like on oxford owls are good too.